SysKitTeam/docs-insights/product-updates/insights1-release-note.md

 One glance at this dashboard and you will see which servers you should be dealing with as soon as possible.
 The state of a servers is calculated __based on the thresholds for each of the 30-plus SharePoint-dedicated performance counters__.
 Drill down by each server or farm to explore in more detail every performance counter and track which component is the reason for SharePoint performance downgrading.

-SysKit Insights can save performance data up to 30 days, so you can __use historical data to track each server’s baseline during optimal performance__.
+SysKit Insights can save performance data up to 30 days, so you can __use historical data to track each server's baseline during optimal performance__.

 Create performance alerts to actively monitor all your servers and receive email notifications when something goes wrong.
 Acting in time will prevent your SharePoint from becoming slow or even going down.